John Hayden (Medal of Honor)

-John Hayden (b.
-1863 - d.
-Feb 26, 1934) was a United States Navy sailor and a recipient of the United States military's highest decoration, the Medal of Honor.
+John Hayden (born 1863 – died February 26, 1934) was a United States Navy sailor and a recipient of the United States military’s highest decoration, the Medal of Honor.

 Biography

 Born in 1863 in Washington, D.C., Hayden joined the Navy from that city.
 By July 15, 1879, he was serving as an apprentice on the training ship USS Saratoga.
 On that day, while Saratoga was anchored off Battery Park in New York Harbor, Apprentice Robert Lee Robey fell overboard and was swept away by a strong tidal current.
-Without hesitation, Apprentice David M. Buchanan jumped into the water and went to Robey, who was not a strong swimmer.
-Hayden witnessed the event and, when it seemed that Buchanan needed assistance, he too jumped overboard and helped keep Robey afloat until all three men were picked up by the ship's boat.
-For this action, both Hayden and Buchanan were awarded the Medal of Honor a week later, on July 22.
+Without hesitation, Apprentice David M. Buchanan leaped into the water and swam to assist Robey, who was not a strong swimmer.

+Seeing that Buchanan might also need help, Hayden stripped off his clothing, dove overboard, and joined them in the water.
+Together, Hayden and Buchanan kept Robey afloat until all three men were rescued by the ship’s boat.
+For their bravery, both Hayden and Buchanan were awarded the Medal of Honor a week later, on July 22, 1879.

-Hayden's official Medal of Honor citation reads:
+Hayden’s official Medal of Honor citation reads:

 On board the U.S. Training Ship Saratoga.
 On the morning of 15 July 1879, while the Saratoga was anchored off the Battery, in New York Harbor, R. L. Robey, apprentice, fell overboard.
 As the tide was running strong ebb, the man, not being an expert swimmer, was in danger of drowning.
 David M. Buchanan, apprentice, instantly, without removing any of his clothing, jumped after him.
-Stripping himself, Hayden stood coolly watching the 2 in the water, and when he thought his services were required, made a dive from the rail and came up alongside them and rendered assistance until all 3 were picked up by a boat from the ship.
+Stripping himself, Hayden stood coolly watching the two in the water, and when he thought his services were required, made a dive from the rail and came up alongside them and rendered assistance until all three were picked up by a boat from the ship.